sharkboyto/nao/addon/doc/sr/readme.md

 Možete takođe otkazati dugotrajni OCR proces tako što ćete pritisnuti dugme "Otkaži" u prozoru sa trakom napredovanja; Ovaj prozor vam takođe daje informacije o stanju za OCR, a te informacije se ažuriraju svakih 5 sekundi.
 Možete da podesite kako ćete primati informacije o traci napredovanja standardnom komandom NVDA-u.

 Možete pronaći podmeni koji se zove Nao, u NVDA meniju alati.
-Trenutno on sadrži samo opciju koja će vam dozvoliti da donirate, ali ćemo ovo poboljšati sa novim funkcijama!
+It contains following items:
+* Select file: allow you to select a file for processing without using a shortkey.
+* Make a donation: it's self-explanatory, if you feel like it we'll be very happy!
+* Nao Website: brings you to the homepage of Nao.
+* Git: brings you to the source codeò where you can check it, make commit or open an issue.
+* Check for updates: queries the server for a new version of Nao.
+* Empty cache: If you encounter problems with the add-on, receive error messages or find it slow, clear your cache to resolve the issue.

 ## Podrška i donacije
 Nao je u potpunosti besplatan.
 U svakom slučaju, imajte na umu da se dodatak razvija u slobodno vreme programera.